SoloPHP/Database/README.md

     throw $e;
 }

-// Prepare a query without executing it
+// 8) Prepare a query without executing it
 $sql = $db->prepare(
     "SELECT * FROM ?t WHERE user_id = ?i AND status = ?s",
     'orders',
     15,
     'pending'
 );
-// Result: SELECT * FROM prefix_orders WHERE user_id = 15 AND status = 'pending'
+// Returns a prepared SQL string, e.g.:

-// Single Column Fetch
+// SELECT * FROM prefix_orders WHERE user_id = 15 AND status = 'pending'

-If you only need a single column value from the next row in your query result, you can use the fetchColumn method.
-It returns the value of the specified column or false if there are no more rows.
+// 9) Single Column Fetch

-// Fetch the first column (index 0) from the next row
+// Fetch the first column from the next row in the result set
 $email = $db->query("SELECT email FROM ?t WHERE id = ?i", 'users', 1)->fetchColumn();
 if ($email !== false) {
     echo "User email: $email";